AndrewYang2428/andrewyang-megr2156-lab-portfolio/docs/Labs/L04/index.md

 <img width="2559" height="1470" alt="generic_info" src="https://github.com/user-attachments/assets/d41325f6-83d2-40c7-a2d9-0166cb286628" />
 <img width="1010" height="200" alt="infill_used" src="https://github.com/user-attachments/assets/fa7f9404-18b4-4ff0-849a-3ae305bd9a25" />

+This is the view of our designs in PrusasSlicer as well as the filament type and the sliced information.
+It also shows the in-fill information for this print as well.
+The information in these images show the settings that we changed and allows for a clear understanding about how we prepped for the print.

 Start of Print:

 <img width="4000" height="3000" alt="20260911_093616" src="https://github.com/user-attachments/assets/d02420bc-98cf-4433-a461-c33c5c6a9be0" />